JosephTheExperiment/gyst/gyst docs/cli details/Cli design.md

 - When giving errors they should have descriptions, and suggestions to solve the error.
 ## Working with the file system
 - Any created file, folder, or added data to a file should be checked if it already exists, and working with the consideration of the result.
+## Getting around options
+- Split discerptions, args/flags, and options by knowing which package manager is used and for any other option later